covid-at-home/covid-at-home/level3.md

 * **Get fresh air**.
 Ventilate the room as often as possible.
 * **Drink more water!** More than 2 liters and less then 5 liters a day, or at least 8.5 cups.
 Remember your body needs more fluids than usual when you're sweating from a fever.
 * **Eat something**.
 Try to eat vitamin-rich foods, but multi-vitamin drink is also ok.
 * **Use those lungs**.
-See the Level 2 advice on breathing deeply in and out, moving your arms above your head to help your chest fully expand, and even exercising your lung capacity if possible by blowing up a balloon or using another toy that requires blowing every hour.
+See Level 2 on breathing deeply in and out, moving your arms above your head to help your chest fully expand, and even exercising your lung capacity if possible by blowing up a balloon or using another toy that requires blowing every hour.

 ### A typical day